luisfor/Gallery/Photos/README.md

 This project is carried out as a technical test, with the purpose of participating in one of the vacancies as a backend developer in the company Condorlab.

+This project is a backend that has the functionality of user crud, photo crud, album crud, which the registered user can upload their photos and create album to add their already uploaded photos.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.